fair-ease/book-general-architecture/book/02-data-access/01-server-side/01-S3-object-storage.md

 along with API's, making it highly scalable and accessible across distributed systems.
 It supports fine-grained access control, enabling secure, policy-driven access to individual objects.
-UCA has provided a 1TB S3 endpoint to help users become acculturated to this technology.
+UCA has provided a 1TB S3 endpoint to help users become acculturated to this technology with a CEPH backend.

 Additionally, S3 API supports HTTP range requests[^4], allowing users or applications to retrieve specific fragments of a file, using byte